The Bountiful Sea | Fish processing and consumption in Mediterranean antiquity

 Roman Fish Feast

-The Bountiful Sea will open with a Roman banquet, featuring re-created sumptuous Roman dishes drawn from historical sources - a chance to try the best of Apicus and Cicero’s favourite saltfish frittata!
-Accompanied by salads, Roman-style bread, and white wine from the Bay of Naples.
+Following the keynote lecture on taste and texture, The Bountiful Sea will open with a Roman seafood tasting dinner, featuring re-created sumptuous Roman dishes drawn from historical sources - a chance to try the best of Apicus, Cicero’s favourite saltfish frittata, and (of course) garum!
+Accompanied by salads, Roman bread, and white wine from the Bay of Naples.

 >>> View a sample menu.